 “Courage is not the absence of fear, it is the ability to act in the presence of fear” by Bruce Lee

 Being out your comfort zone has a way of allowing light bulbs to go off or in this case, let my flame blaze a bit brighter.
 I am one who believes that many times, God uses that voice inside of you to confirm who you are and the different traits you have.
-I found myself feeling challenged and exhilarated.
+The feeling of being challenged and exhilarated.
 I wanted more– my passion was there; and with every obstacle I reached, I wanted to challenge myself even more.
 All because of knowing I could conquer it no matter how difficult it was.

 1: Research the establishment.

 Safety: This is important, a lot of the time, places like these have you sign a liability waiver.
 If your location gives you the options to sign it online.
 READ IT! no really READ IT!
 This will give you time to gather any questions you may have and call them to get it answered.

 Location: Are you going with a group of people? do they have vehicles? is transit near by? does the company have a shuttle bus?
 These are all important questions you need answers to.
 In my case, there were two cars and only one was used to drive to and from the location.
 This is especially good to know if you have guest(s) who don’t drive or coming from out-of-town.